visitor-analytics/visa-3as-php-sdk/README.md

 Most endpoints that deal with customers or websites support some form of an ID which can be provided and then used for all following requests.

-For example creating a new customer with a website requires an `intpCustomerId` and an `intpWebsiteId`.
+For example creating a new customer with a website requires an `intpCustomerId`|`intpcId` and an `intpWebsiteId`.
 These must be provided by the INTP and are intended to make integrations easier because there is no need to save any external IDs.
 Then when getting data about a customer the request is done using the same `intpCustomerId` provided on creation.

 **Example implementation flow**

-1. Create a new customer with a website
+1. Create a new intpc with a website
 1. Inject the resulting tracking code in the website's HTML
 1. Use the SDK's [generate iframe url](#generate-the-visitoranalytics-dashboard-iframe-url) method to create an url
 1. Show an iframe to the user with the url created previously